obzehn/GROMACS_hands-on_intro/GPCRs/README.md

 ```
 gmx solvate -cp reference_topology_GPCR_structure_1.gro -cs tip4p.gro -o GPCR_structure_1_solvated.gro
 ```
 where you are asking to add water to the structure with `-cp reference_topology_GPCR_structure_1.gro`, use as reference a four-points water model with `-cs tip4p.gro`, add call the resulting output structure `-o GPCR_structure_1_solvated.gro`.
-Some of yoy may notice that in the Lysozyme tutorial you also have to pass the topology of the system with the `-p` flag.
+Some of you may notice that in the Lysozyme tutorial you also have to pass the topology of the system with the `-p` flag.
 This is not mandatory, and I prefer not to do it because the updated topology will have the same name as the input one, which is prone to errors.
 However, you will have to update by hand the topology to include the presence of the water molecules.

 The (last lines of the) output of this command will look something like this
 ```
+[...]
 Volume                 :     1069.94 (nm^3)
 Density                :        1013 (g/l)
 Number of solvent molecules:  21053
 ```
-GROMACS tries to fill the box with water to reach the density of ca. 1g/L. The most important part here is the number of water molecules inserted, in my case `21053` (this number can oscillate slightly).
+GROMACS tries to fill the box with water to reach the density of ca. 1g/L. The most important part here is the number of water molecules inserted, in this case `21053` (this number can oscillate slightly).
 In principle, you could add this number at the end of the topopolgy and you would be done with the solvation, as in the Lysozyme tutorial.
 However, you might think that the system has actually more than one phase (lipids and protein) and that GROMACS tried to insert water molecules in eaxh and every empty volume it could find.
 How did it behave near the protein?
 And how near the lipids?
 You can check with VMD.

 The results for my box are shown in Figure 2.
 Water has been in all places where it was possible, also between the lipids, that is not realistic as this is a strong lipophilic (non-hydrophobic) region.
 Generally, this is not a major problem, and within the first nanoseconds of run the water molecules get expelled naturally because of the chemical nature of the lipid tail region.
 Nevertheless, for delicate systems like this that involve proteins highly susceptible to not physiological starting configurations, it is better to get rid of them and clean the system before adding the ions.